 3. Repeat step#2 until there are (V-1) edges in the spanning tree.

-The step#2 uses Union-Find algorithm to detect cycle.
-So we recommend to read following post as a prerequisite.
+Step #2 uses the Union-Find algorithm to detect cycles.
+So we recommend reading the following post as a prerequisite.

 Union-Find Algorithm | Set 1 (Detect Cycle in a Graph)

 Union-Find Algorithm | Set 2 (Union By Rank and Path Compression)